 Where are you located?

-The U.S. National Office is located in Kalamazoo, Michigan.
+The U.S. National Office is located in Ann Arbor, Michigan.
 International Child Care also has offices in Port-au-Prince, Haiti and Santiago, Dominican Republic.

 Can I visit your programs?